 The #7 step in making DIY wood pumpkins is to find something that can be used as a stem.
 I had these leftover vintage wooden rollers from a furniture project and I liked the way they looked.
 All rusty and crusty!

-The #8 step in making DIY wood pumpkins is to drill a hole for the stem.
+The #8 step… Drill a hole for the stem.
 You can also you those beautiful Hobby Lobby Knobs too!

-The #9 and last step in making DIY wood pumpkins is to find something decorative that you can glue to the pumpkins.
+The #9 and last step in making these amazing pumpkins is to find something decorative that I can glue to the them.
 I had these wooden appliques that I saved from another furniture project and these will really dress them up.
 If you like stencils, they would look really cute too.
 You could even personalize them with a monogram.

 Leave them as is… Wood Pumpkins